bisiz-reviews/CFI/README.md

-# Active CFI Coupon Code (2026) 40% Discount on FMVA
+# Verified CFI Coupon Code (2026) $339 Discount on FMVA & More

-Grab these active [CFI 40% discount codes](https://skillsdigest.com/recommends/cfi/), saving you $300+ on Financial Modeling & Valuation Analyst (FMVA) & other certifications.
+Grab these verified CFI coupon codes to [**save a flat $339 annually**](https://skillsdigest.com/recommends/cfi/) on your finance certifications.
+Additionally, with our CFI discount codes, you get the Self-Study membership at $298.20 instead of $497 and access to 15 free courses with no payment required.

-## 40% OFF CFI FMVA Discount Code
+## $339 OFF CFI Coupon on Full-Immersion Plan

-[Get flat 40% off the CFI FMVA certification](https://skillsdigest.com/recommends/cfi/) and save $300 on your Financial Modeling & Valuation Analyst course and certification of the most in-demand financial analyst credentials used by investment banks, corporate finance teams, and FP and A roles to prove real-world modeling and valuation skills.
+[Save $339 on the CFI Full-Immersion membership](https://skillsdigest.com/recommends/cfi/) and get the complete finance certification experience without paying full price.
+You get AI Tutor support in 25+ languages, 1-on-1 expert guidance, personalized financial model feedback, premium downloadable templates, and exclusive partner discounts from PitchBook and FinChat, everything a serious finance professional needs to fast-track their career.

 <a href="https://skillsdigest.com/recommends/cfi/" target="_blank" rel="nofollow"><img src="https://skillsdigest.com/wp-content/uploads/2025/10/discount-button.jpeg" alt="Discount Button"></a>